root-project/root/docbook/minuit2/Minuit2.md

 ### MnContours(const FCNBase&, const FunctionMinimum&) ###

-Construct an MnContours object from the user’s FCN and a valid FunctionMinimum.
+Construct an MnContours object from the user's FCN and a valid FunctionMinimum.
 Additional constructors for user specific MnStrategy settings are provided.